tmbuza/iMAP/README.md

 # iMAP: Integrated Microbiome Analysis Pipeline

->Please be informed that financial support to develop this repo ended in October 2018.
-Volunteer work to make it more user-friendly is progressing slowly.
-Thank you for your patience.
+>Financial support to develop this repo ended in October 2018.
+Volunteer work to improve iMAP repo and make it more user-friendly is progressing slowly.
+Thanks for your patience.

 <!--Future plans: Making Rmd/Shiny apps for guiding users to create elegant images.-->
 <br>